MichaelMauderer/filter-rs/README.md

 ### Current state

+Tickboxes will be filled for each module that has feature parity with the filtyerpy library.

 * [ ] Linear Kalman Filter
 * [ ] Fixed Lag Smoother
 * [ ] Square Root Kalman Filter